Aerogel Rides Again

 Right Stuff for the Super Stuff - John Glenn will conduct tests with a space age super-substance called aerogel on STS-95.

 The house of the future?- Aerogel research could lead to super energy efficient homes.

-24 GHz computer for your desktop.- Aerogel could lead to ultra-fast
+A 24 GHz computer for your desktop.- Aerogel could lead to ultra-fast personal computers

 Leonids Sample Return Mission -- an attempt to capture samples of comet Tempel-Tuttle during the 1998 Leonid meteor shower, Nov.
 16, 1998, from Science@NASA